Stormwater

 PARK CITY STORMWATER

 The Park City stormwater system consists of gutters, grates, storm inlets, pipes, culverts, and detention and retention ponds.
-Much of our snowmelt and rain water is collected within our drainage system and delivered to natural streams or percolate into the aquifer.
-The storm drain system is in place match pre and post-development drainage conditions, preventing flooding and property damage throughout the city.
+Much of our snowmelt and rainwater is collected within our drainage system and delivered to natural streams or percolate into the aquifer.
 This system includes 39 miles of piping, 31 miles of earthen channels, and over 1,600 inlet boxes.

 As part of the Clean Water Act, Park City is mandated to mitigate the pollutants from storm drain runoff and snowmelt that can contribute to our watershed.
 In July of 2016, the City began implementing practices to meet state regulations of the Municipal Separate Storm Sewer System (MS4) permit.
 There are six Minimum Control Measures required by the Utah State Division of Water Quality to implement the MS4 Permit.
 Once fully implemented, the City and local contractors will face audits and possible fines if permit regulations are not met.